Jawad-Mufti/full-Stack-project/README.md

+this project will be contained in a new repository !! coming soon!

 # Express (Backend) Template

 The server part of this template provides a basic [ExpressJS](https://expressjs.com/) template, i.e., the basic infrastructure for an Express application.